abayomipopoola/abayomipopoola/content/blog/how-to-get-rich-without-getting-lucky-summary/index.md

 > If you secretly despise wealth, it will elude you.

-- Wealth isn’t about taking something from somebody else--it’s about creating abundance for the world.
+- Wealth isn’t about taking something from somebody else—it’s about creating abundance for the world.
 - Everyone can be rich: if wealth were finite, we would still be sitting around in caves.
 - In the first world, it’s better to be poor today than it was to be the richest man 200 years ago.
 - Thought experiment: if everyone today was an engineer, in 20 years, children would be retired in riches from the moment they were born.